 - 1) Remove the battery.
-(Refer to section "6-5.
+(Refer to section "7-6.
 Battery Inspection".) - 2) Change the engine oil.
-(Refer to section "11.(1) Changing the Engine Oil".) - 3) Drain the fuel from the fuel tank and filter.
-(Refer to section "11.(4) Cleaning/Replacing the Fuel Filter".) - 4) Remove the starter key and store in a secure location. - 5) Clean all parts and store the equipment in an area with low humidity and little dust with a cover or similar protection covering it.
+(Refer to section "12.(1) Changing the Engine Oil".) - Drain the fuel from the fuel tank and strainer.
+(Refer to section "12.(4) Cleaning/Replacing the Fuel Strainer".) - 4) Clean and inspect the spill containment.
+(Refer to section "12.(8) Cleaning/Inspecting the Spill Containment".) - 5) Remove the engine key and store in a secure location. - 6) Clean all parts and store the equipment in an area with low humidity and little dust with a cover or similar protection covering it.